 The Campus Tree Advisory Committee selected the key goal for the Tree Care Plan to be the elimination of the Emerald Ash Borer, through removal of all infected Ash trees.
-However, additional needs were identified during 2016, and they as listed here, with status updates.
+However, additional needs were identified during 2016, and they as listed below, with status updates.
+The main focus for the committee this year was the Renewed Tree Inventory, which was described on page 4.

 - 1. Develop a Tree Damage Policy, separate from the general contractor documents for construction projects.
 The committee reviewed tree damage programs implemented at other campuses.
 More discussion is needed. - 2.
 Initiate a service learning project related to more regular updates to the Lightning protection system.
-This was not started yet.

-- 3. Update the campus tree inventory, and institutionalize the regular upkeep of that inventory.
-The committee worked with a Sustainability Working Advisory Team to recommend an allocation of funding to update and institutionalize the tree inventory.
-Funding was approved in May 2017.
-The committee members continued to work on developing the scope and requirements of the tree inventory, and we expect to get the update completed during 2018. - 4.
+This was not started yet. - 3.
+Update the campus tree inventory, and institutionalize the regular upkeep of that inventory.
+The committee worked with a Sustainability Working Advisory Team to recommend an allocation of funding to update and institutionalize the tree inventory. - 4.
 Create a learning module for Capital Programs project managers, regarding tree protection and care.
-The university Landscape Architect met with the Capital Programs project managers for the second year in a row and discussed tree issues as they relate to construction on campus.
+The University Landscape Architect met with the Capital Programs project managers for the second year in a row and discussed tree issues as they relate to construction on campus.
 Topics such as health, care, protection and enforcement were discussed. - 5.
 Identify additional strategies to increase awareness of the importance and benefits of campus trees.
 The Arboretum has several signs informing visitors about various diseases and insect pests of certain trees native to Illinois.